b3n0y/ResolveDevDoc/docs/source/API_basic.rst

     **Returns** Bool

 AddRenderJob()
 ^^^^^^^^^^^^^^

 ..  topic:: Description

     Adds a render job based on current render settings to the render queue.
     Returns a unique job id (string) for the new render job.

     **Returns** string

+..  code-block:: python

+    render_job_id = currentProject.AddRenderJob()

 DeleteRenderJob(jobId)
 ^^^^^^^^^^^^^^^^^^^^^^